SD2E/test-harness/README.md

 2. You can view the progress of your job in realtime by using `tail -f [name_of_my_job_id_file]`

 #### Running non-interactively using Sbatch/Slurm, combined with parallelization using Launcher and Argparse:
-Looking at the test_harness/scripts/examples` folder, there are 3 files that are used for this:
+Looking at the `example_scripts` folder, there are 3 files that are used for this:
 1. `example_script_argparse.py` --> the script I am running
 2. `jobfile_example` --> just a list of the jobs I want to run.
 Make sure you have an empty line at the end of this file or your last line won't be read!
 3. `launcher_example.slurm` --> slurm file that uses Launcher to organize and split up tasks in the `jobfile` over multiple nodes so they can run in parallel

 Once again you would use the `sbatch` and `tail` commands to kick off your jobs and view their progress.

-**Please note that if you have major changes to the codebase, you will have to reinstall setup.py.
-The current way to do this is to get on a compute node interactively using `idev`, start a singularity shell, and run `python3 setup.py install --user`.
-Then you can exit the shell and compute node, and resume using sbatch/slurm/launcher.
-I am working with Joe Allen to remove this minor inconvenience soon.
+** Please note that if you installed the `test-harness` package without the `-e` option, then if you make any major changes to the `test-harness` package, you will have to reinstall the package to update it.

 ### How It Works (Behind the Scenes)
 The Test Harness consists of several parts that work together.